davtc/SudokuSolver/README.md

-# SudokuSolver
+# Sudoku Solver

-The aim of this project is to create a Sudoku solver that can automatically take a screenshot of a Sudoky puzzle from a website and solve it.
+The aim of this project is to create a Sudoku solver that can automatically take a screenshot of a Sudoku puzzle from a website and solve it after reflecting it's contents to a front-end.